Ronald Reagan National Airport – The Challenge

 The near-surface soils and underlying organic strata were not acceptable for direct support of the concrete foundation, which necessitated the need for deep foundation support.
 Considering the airport was originally constructed in the 1950s, there was concern regarding subsurface soil contamination.
 Therefore, the deep foundation system needed to limit the amount of soil disturbance.
 Additionally, the deep foundation system needed to be installed with minimal vibrations due to the proximity of the existing terminal structure, and the installing equipment needed to be mobile and compact due to the airport’s ongoing ﬂight operations.

 The design structural engineer determined that helical piles were the most appropriate deep foundation system for the support of the concrete foundation.

 The helical pile system was recommended because of its relative ease of installation, portable installation equipment, adaptability, and long term stability.
-Installation does not generate spoils or vibration, which addressed the concern of contaminated soil and close proximity of existing structures.
-The helical piles required to meet structural speciﬁcations were designed by the JES engineering team, and consisted of hollow round shaft piles with 3.50” outside diameter, 0.313” wall thickness, and ASTM A572 Grade 50 x 3/8-inch thick helix blades.
+Installation does not generate spoils or vibration, which addressed the concern of contaminated soil and the close proximity of existing structures.
+The helical piles required to meet structural speciﬁcations were designed by the JES engineering team and consisted of hollow round shaft piles with 3.50” outside diameter, 0.313” wall thickness, and ASTM A572 Grade 50 x 3/8-inch thick helix blades.

 The piles were designed to provide 55 kips axial capacity and 46 kips of tension capacity.
 The torque required to achieve the design capacities was 15,714 ft-lbs.